alexboia/LVD-FluentUi-PasswordBox/README.md

 - A descriptive text can now be displayed below the text field input, using the `description` prop;
 - Can now listen for the text field input focus event using the `onFocus` prop;
-- Can now listen for the text field input blur event using the `onBlur` prop
+- Can now listen for the text field input blur event using the `onBlur` prop.

 ## Donate
 <a name="pb-donate"></a>